MHC class I: Function

-Role in Reproduction
+Role in reproduction

 According to the species in question this gene will be known by different names, for example, HLA for humans, SLA for swine and BoLA for bovine.
 MHC-I plays a large role in reproduction, although there are a lot of unknowns regarding the immunology of pregnancy, MHC-I is largely talked about as one of the explanations on how the maternal immune system decides whether to accept or reject the embryo.
-The mammalian immune system is smart, and it is programmed to adapt and learn from past exposures and most importantly learn to discern self and non-self-antigens, however when presented with a possible pregnancy there is a different regulation occurring.
-The embryo implantation process can be regarded as a semi-allogeneic transplant process meaning that the embryo with paternal antigen will theoretically cause maternal transplantation rejection, which is contrary to the fact that it is not attacked by the maternal immune system before delivery.
-Half of the composition of an embryo is carrying paternal antigens, so when there is a successful pregnancy established it can be considered an immunological paradox which can be contradicting to the principals of transplantation immunology.
-As the only component containing paternal antigens at the maternal–fetal interface, trophoblasts serve a core role in mediating maternal tolerance toward the embryo.
+The mammalian immune system is programmed to adapt and learn from past exposures as well as discern self and non-self-antigens; however, regulation differs when presented with a possible pregnancy.
+Embryos are semi-allogeneic, so the maternal immune system should theoretically reject the embryo's paternal antigen component.
+However, it does not.
+Trophoblasts serve a core role in mediating maternal tolerance toward the embryo as the only component containing paternal antigens at the maternal–fetal interface.
 Data suggests the MHC-I gene is heavily involved with the maternal-fetal interface working in synchrony with the surface of the embryo to carry out either acceptance or rejection.